Plant Type

 With a gross power output of 116MW, the project is expected to generate 867GWh a year with a load factor of 90%.

-The Indonesian Ministry of Mining and Energy was awarded the Ulubelu geothermal field concession area to PGE’s parent company Pertamina in October 1990.
+The Indonesian Ministry of Mining and Energy awarded the Ulubelu geothermal field concession area to PGE’s parent company Pertamina in October 1990.
 Construction of the first unit (unit 3) was completed in July 2016, while the second unit (unit 4) was completed in March 2017.

 The Ulubelu I geothermal power plant is owned by state-owned Perusahaan Listrik Negara (PLN) and is not related to the Ulubelu II plant, except for sharing the name and geographical location.

-The above-ground steam field system comprises a separator station specifically for clusters B and G, and two other separators located on clusters E and H. Steam pipelines run from the separators to the power plant whereas brine pipelines run from the separators to the reinjection clusters A and F.
+The above-ground steam field system comprises a separator station specifically for clusters B and G, with two other separators located on clusters E and H. Steam pipelines run from the separators to the power plant whereas brine pipelines run from the separators to the reinjection clusters A and F.

 Two-phase pipelines were installed to connect the clusters (without separators) to the separator station.
 The reinjection clusters A and F are connected to the power plant by condensate pipelines.